telerik/kendo-ui-core/docs/controls/editors/numerictextbox/how-to/change-text-color.md

 # Change Text Color

-The example below demonstrates how to change the color of Kendo UI NumericTextBox value.
+The following example demonstrates how to change the color of a NumericTextBox value.

 ###### Example